Robotic surgery is a minimally invasive technique that Rush surgeons use for a wide range of procedures. Some of these include the following:

 - Quicker return to normal activity

 Depending on your condition and overall health, robotic-assisted surgery is not the only — or sometimes even the best — minimally invasive option.
-Your doctors at Rush will discuss your options and work with you to determine the best surgical choice.
+We will discuss all your options with you.

 Depending on your specific condition and overall health, robotic-assisted surgery is often an option for treating the following conditions:

-- Rush was the first hospital in Chicago to install a high-definition version of the da Vinci Surgical System.
-This system integrates 3D HD laparoscopy with robotic technology to digitally extend the surgeons’ eyes and hands during surgery.
+- Pioneers in robotic surgery: Rush University Medical Center was the first hospital in Chicago to install a high-definition version of the da Vinci Surgical System.
+This system integrates 3D HD laparoscopy with robotic technology to digitally extend the surgeons' eyes and hands during surgery.

-- For head and neck cancers, ENT surgeons have expertise in transoral robotic surgery (TORS), which allows for significantly less scarring than open procedures.
+- Less invasive procedures, easier recovery: For head and neck cancers, ENT surgeons have expertise in transoral robotic surgery (TORS), which allows for significantly less scarring than open procedures.
 Typically, open surgeries require the splitting of bones and other structures in the mouth and throat.
 In contrast, with a TORS procedure, patients typically have a scar of several millimeters and no splitting of the bones.

-- Rush is one of few medical centers in the Chicago area that has urologists who perform robotic cystectomy and intercorporeal urinary diversion to patients for patients with advanced bladder cancer.
+- Leaders in bladder cancer surgery: Rush is one of a few health systems that have urologists who perform robotic cystectomy and intercorporeal urinary diversion for patients with advanced bladder cancer.

-- Surgeons at Rush have performed more than 1,000 robotic surgeries and are highly skilled in these procedures.
+- Ever-growing expertise: Surgeons at Rush have performed more than 1,000 robotic surgeries and are highly skilled in these procedures.